rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 ## Post Summary

-This and the previous post ([Cognitive Loads in Programming](2022-08-30-code-cognitiveload.html) have shared a high level rants that have changed my approach to programming.
+This and the previous ([Cognitive Loads in Programming](2022-08-30-code-cognitiveload.html)) post have shared a high level rants that have changed my approach to programming.
 Both have looked at the programming from the outside.
 Both allowed to critique the programming process.
 Both forced thinking about the human factor.
+Both allowed me to more critically observe myself.

 In this post we considered programming to be a mostly empirical process and we asked the question: are we good at this empirical thing?
 More importantly, we have looked at programmers as individuals interested in either the empirical or the deductive.
 Can you place yourself into one of these camps?
 Can you place your coworkers?
 This is not always easy, sometimes the placement will depend on the situation.